 SKYPE therapy and Counselling

-SKYPE therapy is another way I work with clients via SKYPE offering hour long sessions.
+SKYPE therapy is another way I work with clients via SKYPE offering 50-minute sessions.
 SKYPE counselling has both opportunities and challenges as outlined below and in my interview with the BBC available to listen to below.